Is Megalodon still alive?

 Megalodon (Carcharodon megalodon / Carcharocles megalodon) – a prehistoric shark

-Megalodon is a prehistoric shark, which was at the top of the food chain from 28 until 1.5 million years ago, thus since the late Oligocene until early Pleistocene.
-Due to its gigantic size and powerful jaws it was unrivalled.
+The Megalodon is a prehistoric shark, which was at the top of the food chain from 28 to 1.5 million years ago, that is, from the Late Oligocene to the Early Pleistocene.
+Due to its huge size and powerful jaws, it was unrivaled.
 So what was the cause of its extinction?
-Or maybe – as some conspiracy theory advocates still believe – megalodon was such a supreme predator that it still inhabits the ocean depths?
+Or maybe – as some conspiracy theory advocates still believe – megalodon was such a supreme predator that it still lives in the depths of the oceans?

 Traditionally it is believed that megalodon’s genus is Carcharodon.
 Such affiliation is made mostly because of the dental similarity to other species of this particular genus e.g. the great white shark (Carcharodon carcharias).
 In 1923 a theory claiming that megalodon should be rather associated with the Carcharocles genus emerged, mainly due to its evolution process.
 Therefore the classification of the megalodon still remains unclear.

 Megalodon`s fossil finds indicate that it was a cosmopolitan species, which could easily adapt to various habitats.
 As a result, it lived both in the coastal waters and in the depths.

 Apparently, these animals` habitat depended on the stage of their life – adult megalodons rarely occurred near the coastline, contrary to the younger ones.

 Based on the fossil records, researchers declared that megalodon was not very different from the great white shark.
 Because there are no complete fossil records of this prehistoric species, it was the great white shark that served as a reference for estimating the size and anatomy of the megalodon.

 Although paleontologists have not yet acquired a well-preserved skeleton, they have managed to find an almost complete dental structure, which allowed them for excellent jaw reconstruction.